guihongwan/guihongwan.github.io/_posts/2018-10-18-Concepts of Inductive Logic Programming.md

 ## Logic programs

 Logic programs consist of clauses.
 The conclusion part of a clause is termed the head and the condition part the body of the clause.
-The head and boy of a clause consist of atoms.
+The head and body of a clause consist of atoms.
 An atom being a predicate applied to some arguments, which are called terms.
 a gound term: a term that does not contain any free variables.
 E.G.